TheRolfFR/firestorm-db/README.md

 ## Create your first collection

 Firestorm is based around the concept of a `Collection`, which is akin to an SQL table or Firestore document.
-A Firestorm collection takes one required argument and one optional argument in its constructor:
+The Firestorm collection constructor takes one required argument and one optional argument:

 - The name of the collection as a `string`.
-- The method adder, which lets you inject methods to query results.
-It's implemented similarly to [`Array.prototype.map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map), taking an outputted element as an argument, modifying the element with methods and data inside a callback, and returning the modified element at the end.
+- A method adder, which lets you inject methods to query results.
+It's implemented similarly to [`Array.prototype.map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map), taking a queried element as an argument, modifying the element with methods and data inside a callback, and returning the modified element at the end.

 ```js
 const firestorm = require("firestorm-db");